smafira-bf3r/smafira-st/index.md

 We will allow the participation of single participants or teams.
 All participants should provide an institutional e-mail, e.g., from the university, institute, or company in which they work or study.
+The participants may submit a paper to the shared task track of the BioNLP workshop and attend the event.
+Further, we plan to publish an overview paper of the shared task in a journal, and the participants with valid submissions will be invited as co-authors.

 ## Evaluation

 We will compare the annotations from the participants using metrics for inter-annotator agreement (IAA), e.g., the kappa coefficient.
 We will rank the participants (individuals and teams) in terms of agreement to others and in terms of the number of annotated reference articles.
-The participants may submit a paper to the shared task track of the BioNLP workshop and attend the event.
-Further, we plan to publish an overview paper of the shared task in a journal, and the participants with valid submissions will be invited as co-authors.

 ## References

-[1] Daniel Butzke et al. “SMAFIRA: a literature-based web tool to assist researchers with retrieval of 3R-relevant information”.
+[1] Daniel Butzke et al. [SMAFIRA: a literature-based web tool to assist researchers with retrieval of 3R-relevant information](https://journals.sagepub.com/doi/full/10.1177/00236772241237608).
+Laboratory Animals, 2024, Aug;58(4):369-373.
-  In: Laboratory Animals 0.0 (0).
-PMID: 38872231, p.
-00236772241237608

-[2] Daniel Butzke et al. SMAFIRA-c: A benchmark text corpus for evaluation of approaches to relevance ranking
-    and knowledge discovery in the biomedical domain.
-2020.</p>
+[2] Daniel Butzke et al. [SMAFIRA-c: A benchmark text corpus for evaluation of approaches to relevance ranking and knowledge discovery in the biomedical domain](https://europepmc.org/article/ppr/ppr121819).
+Pre-print 2020.

-[3] Mariana Neves et al. “Is the ranking of PubMed similar articles good enough?
+[3] Mariana Neves et al. [Is the ranking of PubMed similar articles good enough?
 An evaluation of text similarity
-    methods for three datasets”.
+    methods for three datasets](https://aclanthology.org/2023.bionlp-1.11/).
 In: The 22nd Workshop on Biomedical Natural Language Processing and BioNLP Shared Tasks.
 Toronto, Canada: Association for Computational Linguistics, July 2023, pp. 133–144.